rodekruis/automated-building-detection/README.md

 **Output**: buildings in vector format (geojson), to be used in digital map products

 ## Notes
-Repository is work-in-progress, contact [jmargutt](mailto:jmargutti@redcross.nl) for issues.
+Repository is work-in-progress, contact [jmargutt](mailto:jmargutti@redcross.nl) in case issues.

+Soon to be added:
+* detect buildings on any raster image
+* re-train the model on known buildings

 ## Structure
 * `abd_utils` utility functions to download/process satellite images